Agricultural waste: Applications

 Several companies worldwide use leftover agricultural waste to make new products.
 Reusing agricultural waste is in line with the desired circular economy.
 In today's economy, primary raw materials are mostly used.
 Agricultural waste, on the other hand, is a secondary raw material.
 They are residual (waste) streams from an existing industry that can serve as raw materials for new applications.
 Increasingly reusing materials as raw materials for the production process contributes to the EU goal of achieving a circular economy by 2050.

+Fiberboard

+CalFibre from USA has developed and build the worlds first rice straw-based medium density fiberboard (MDF) plant, located in Willows, CA. By utilizing rice-straw instead of timber, CalFibre spares the equivalent of 4,200 acres of forest (roughly 180,000 metric tons of wood) from logging, with the harvesting and transportation of such emitting 150,000 tons of CO2 equivalent.
+Additionally, preventing rice straw decomposition eliminates 66,000 tons of methane gas each year, equivalent to around 1.848 million tons of CO2.
+This approach also saves up to 18 billion gallons of water annually (meeting the yearly water requirements of 500,000 Bay Area residents) and curtails 1.4 million tons of CO2 emissions linked with water management.
+The second plant is currently being built in Egypt.

 Paper and board

 Agricultural waste is used as a raw material for sustainable paper and board by the company PaperWise.
 The stalks and leaves that remain after harvesting are processed into raw material for paper and board.
 With PaperWise, the cellulose needed for paper is extracted from agricultural waste.
-This replaces the proportion of cellulose fibres from trees, meaning that these trees do not need to be cut down for paper production, but can be left to absorb CO₂ and convert it into oxygen.
+This replaces the proportion of cellulose fibres from trees, meaning that these trees do not need to be cut down for paper production, but can be left to absorb CO2 and convert it into oxygen.
 Made from agricultural waste, this paper and board meets high quality standards and is available as printing paper, among other things.
 It is also used for sustainable packaging and eco-friendly office products.